Strategic Plan

 Mandate

-• Provide a neutral platform for inter-jurisdictional collaboration
+• provide a neutral platform for inter-jurisdictional collaboration and shared learning for the public service delivery community in Canada;

 Key Organizational Goals

-• Provide knowledge, expertise and support to governments seeking to improve services; facilitate partnerships and coordinate shared priorities and activities focused on innovative public sector service delivery; enable shared digital and technological service improvements
+• Facilitate partnerships on shared priorities and activities focused on innovative public sector service delivery while enabling shared digital and technological service improvements.

 Top